Roses are red

 Bloom & Wild is a London-based online florist that offers cut-to-order subscription flowers, delivered from the farm to the mailbox.

-Launched in 2013, the startup was among the first entrants in the DTC online floral sales.
-Strong positioning, paired with a unique value proposition and creative ad campaigns, earned Bloom & Wild the title of the UK’s second-fastest-growing startup (after Deliveroo) by 2017.
+Launched in 2013, the startup was among the first entrants in the D2C online floral sales.
+Strong positioning paired with a unique value proposition and creative ad campaigns earned Bloom & Wild the title of the UK’s second-fastest-growing startup (after Deliveroo) in 2017.

-So what stands behind Bloom & Wild’s success and how other floral businesses can capitalize on the spiked consumer demand?
-Our data suggest three factors that are crucial for the UK market.
+So what stands behind Bloom & Wild’s success and how can other floral businesses can capitalize on the increasing consumer demand?
+Our data suggest there are three crucial factors for the UK market.

 1. Competitive Markets Demand Focus on Raising Brand Awareness

-The flower delivery market in the UK is dominated by larger players such as Interflora, as well as retail chains (e.g. Marks & Spencer) and high street boutiques.
-Gaining the initial momentum is arguably the most challenging act for new market entrants.
+The flower delivery market in the UK is dominated by larger players, such as Interflora — as well as retail chains (e.g. Marks & Spencer) and high street boutiques.
+Gaining the initial momentum is arguably the most challenging stage for new market entrants.

-We found that among the general population, 20% of Britons know the Bloom & Wild brand.
-That's not bad considering it is just eight years in the market.
+We found that, among the general population, 20% of Britons know the Bloom & Wild brand.
+That's not bad considering it's only been on the market for eight years.
 Of those that are aware of the brand, 62% would consider using it, and 38% of those considering the brand prefer it over the competition.
-Bloom and Wild has a strong brand funnel — but how are they achieving this.
+Clearly, Bloom and Wild has a strong brand funnel — but how are they achieving this?

 First of all, Bloom & Wild has a good brand differentiator — its unique way of delivering flowers.
 The brand realized early on that people didn’t like ordering flowers because they had to be home to receive the bouquet.
 Also, delivery notifications and courier calls ruined the surprise of gifting flowers.
-So they came with a concept of flatpack bouquets, carefully packed in a box that fits a letterbox.
+So they came with a concept: flatpack bouquets.
+These bouquets are carefully packed in a box that then fits into the average letterbox — ingenious!

-Over the years, the product team also experimented with other “letterbox-fitting” products — orchid plants, Christmas wreaths, and finally the mini Christmas tree.
-The first two flopped, but the doll-sized tree proved to be a hit in 2017.
-It went viral online drawing more attention to the brand and organically boosting brand awareness.
+Over the years, the product team also experimented with other “letterbox-appropriate” products — orchids, Christmas wreaths, and, finally, a mini Christmas tree.
+While the first two flopped, the doll-sized tree proved to be a hit in 2017.
+It went viral online, drawing more attention to the brand and organically boosting brand awareness.

-The product was hyper-successful, so Bloom & Wild relaunched it every year since.
-In 2020, they also did a creative “design your mini Christmas tree” competition where they asked their audience (both adults and kids) to send over their design for the team to visualize.
+Since the mini-tree was so successful, so Bloom & Wild has relaunched it every year since.
+In 2020, they also hosted a creative “design your mini Christmas tree” competition where they asked their audience (both adults and children alike) to send in their designs for the Bloom & Wild team to visualize.

 Source: Bloom and Wild

-A product, solving a real problem, creative marketing, and distinctive brand positioning has helped Bloom & Wild secure the audience’s attention and more importantly — sway their decisions to pick Bloom and Wild over “household name” competition.
+A mega-successful product, real problem-solving, creative marketing, and distinctive brand positioning has helped Bloom & Wild secure its audience’s attention — and, more importantly, influence consumers to choose Bloom & Wild over “household name” competition.

 2. Align Your Positioning and Communication with Customer Values

-We found that Bloom & Wild hit the sweetest spot with millennial women.
-22% are aware of this brand and among them, 64% would consider using it.
-Additionally, of those considering the brand, 41% prefer Bloom & Wild over competition.
-At the bottom of the brand funnel, 33% of this audience are using this service.
+We found that Bloom & Wild hits the sweetest spot with Millennial women.
+22% are aware of this brand and, among them, 64% would consider using it.
+Additionally, of those considering the brand, 41% prefer Bloom & Wild over the competition.
+At the bottom of the brand funnel, 33% of this audience are actually using the service.

 Bloom & Wild caught wind of this trend early on.
-Given that most of its bouquets are non-special occasions and more original than a dozen of red roses, the company’s product line was well-positioned to appeal to the self-care tribe.
-Stellar customer support, easy-to-setup and cancel subscription, and emotional language used in the copy, also helped Bloom & Wild engage and retain millennial women.
+And given that most of its bouquets are for non-special occasions and more original than a dozen of red roses, the company’s product line was well-positioned to appeal to the self-care tribe.
+Stellar customer support, easy-to-setup and cancel subscription, and emotionally-charged language used in the copy also helped Bloom & Wild engage and retain Millennial women.

 3. Secondary Audiences Can Become a Competitive Advantage

-On the other hand, Bloom & Wild hasn’t been doing enough to engage millennial male buyers.
+On the other hand, Bloom & Wild hasn’t been doing enough to engage Millennial male consumers.
 Only 8% are familiar with the brand, but among those who are aware, 62% would consider using it.
 In addition, 35% of those considering Bloom & Wild have a preference for it over others.
+Curious!

-That’s curious.
-In-the-know male customers also develop a strong brand affinity for Bloom & Wild, but they are notoriously under-informed about the brand in the first place.
+In-the-know male customers also developed a strong brand affinity for Bloom & Wild, but they were notoriously under-informed about the brand in the first place.

 To some extent, such a lack of awareness can be explained by the company’s initial assumptions in regards to profitable target audiences.
-The surface-level market data tells that 60% of ecommerce subscribers in the US, for example, are urban-dwelling, middle or upper-middle-class women.
+The surface-level market data indicated that 60% of e-commerce subscribers in the US are urban-dwelling, middle or upper-middle-class women.

-Hence it’s easy for new entrants to auto-assume that they should target females too.
-But such group-think can lead to missed profits.
-Bloom & Wild, as well as other online florists, should look more into non-obvious audience segments if they want to grow their market presence.
+Hence, it’s easy for new entrants to assume that they should target women too.
+But such lines of reasoning can lead to missed profits.
+Bloom & Wild, as well as other online florists, should spend more time looking into non-obvious audience segments if they want to grow their market presence.

-For example, we found a very promising target audience category using our brand tracking tool.
-Drum roll... it’s British men aged above 56.
+For example, we found a very promising target audience using our brand tracking tool.
+Drum roll... it’s British men aged 56 and above.

-Interestingly, this cohort already has a higher brand awareness than the youngsters — 13% vs 8% among millennial males.
-They are in the same bracket in terms of brand consideration (35%), brand preference (35%), and brand usage (34%) too.
+Interestingly, this cohort already has a higher brand awareness than the youngsters — 13% vs 8% among Millennial males.
+They're in the same bracket in terms of brand consideration (35%), brand preference (35%), and brand usage (34%), too.
 Clearly, increasing brand awareness among the male demographics can help online florist businesses acquire new loyal users.

 This demographic is more likely to have a family — and respectively, giftees to delight with a surprise flower delivery.
-Plus, they have more means to afford that.
-Also, their awareness may stem from the gifters — the better halves and family members who are using this brand to send “a token” while being separated by distance and travel restrictions.
+Plus, they have more means to afford such gestures.
+Also, their awareness may stem from the giftees — their spouses and family members who are using this brand to send “a token” while separated by distance and travel restrictions.

-Like other florists, Bloom & Wild does holiday campaigns and promotes special deals for Mother’s, Father’s, and Grandparents’ days.
+Like other florists, Bloom & Wild rolls out holiday campaigns and promotes special deals for Mother’s, Father’s, and Grandparents’ days.
 What’s interesting is that they were among the first to offer their customers an “opt-out” from the promo mailing list if they felt too sensitive about any holiday.

-Such an empathetic, but surely bold, decision has resulted in a major brand boost for the startup.
-While Bloom & Wild lost over 18,000 email subscribers after introducing the opt-in, their customer feedback volume increased by 5X, and Twitter contact volume skyrocketed from 5% to 20%.
-Their audience was overwhelmingly messaging them words of gratitude for such a considerate move.
+Such an empathetic, yet bold, decision resulted in a major brand boost for the startup.
+While Bloom & Wild lost over 18,000 email subscribers after introducing the opt-in, their customer feedback volume increased by 5X and Twitter contact volume skyrocketed from 5% to 20%.
+Their appreciative audience was sending them words of gratitude for making such a considerate move.

-The positive sentiment on social media gave Bloom and Wild a positive brand lift organically.
-Furthermore, Bloom and Wild decided to further spread the idea of empathetic, human communications by starting a Thoughtful Marketing Movement in 2020 — an organization now featuring over 100 brands who also commit to more ethical and considerate communication over aggressive sales-driven marketing.
+The positive sentiment on social media gave Bloom & Wild an organic positive brand lift.
+Furthermore, Bloom & Wild decided to further spread the idea of empathetic, human communications by starting a Thoughtful Marketing Movement in 2020 — an organization now featuring over 100 brands who also commit to more ethical and considerate communication over aggressive sales-driven marketing.

-Bloom & Wild already did a good job with recognizing and capitalizing on early shifts in consumer behaviors.
-They are also excelling in practicing brand integrity.
+Bloom & Wild has already proved their ability to recognize and capitalize on early shifts in consumer behaviors, and they're excelling in practicing brand integrity.
 But as our data found, there’s still plenty of untapped audience segments and, hence, market opportunities for new movers and shakers to seize.